akgd/sharepoint-snippets/readme.md

-SharePoint JS Snippets
+SharePoint Snippets
 ==========
-A collection of JS scripts for SharePoint Online.
+A collection of scripts and guides for SharePoint Online.